developer-onizuka/istioAuth0/README.md

 with Auth
 ---
 1) Client sets Bearer token in Browser.
-2) Client's Browser sends Bearer token to Auth0 and asks Auth0 to provide JWT to access Server.
-(Authentication)
+2) Client's Browser sends Bearer token to Auth0 and asks Auth0 to provide JWT to access Istio IngressG/W. (Authentication)
 3) Auth0 sends JWT (Token to access to Server) to Client if Bearer token is as expected.
 4) Client obtains JWT.
    But, the JWT might have been expired in some cases.
 Then, Auth0 responds "Jwt is expired".
-6) Client requests to Server with JWT, if not expired.
+5) Client requests to Istio IngressG/W with JWT, if not expired.
-7) Server asks if Auth0 authenticated the JWT.
+6) Istio IngressG/W asks if Auth0 authenticated the JWT.
-8) Auth0 responds it has been already authenticated. <br>
+7) Auth0 responds it has been already authenticated. <br>
-9) Server finally responds to the request Client did in #5.
+8) Istio IngressG/W finally responds to the request Client did in #5.
-10) Client finally gets the responce from Server.
-(Fin) <br>
+9) Client finally gets the responce from Istio IngressG/W. (Fin) <br>

 ```
          #1.    #2.    #4.    #5.                  #9.